-Meteorological products derived from Full-Earth Scan images produced by Meteosat-7 until end of March 2017, and those produced by Meteosat-8 from February 2017 onwards.
+Meteorological products derived from Full-Earth Scan images produced by Meteosat-8 at 41.5°E.

 Performance of this service is measured in terms of the number of meteorological products which have been generated at source in EUMETSAT, as a percentage of those scheduled.